dsanson/termpdf.py/README.markdown

 by kitty.

 -   More powerful because [PyMuPDF](https://pymupdf.readthedocs.io/) offers
-    fast image conversion access to lots of PDF features.
+    fast image conversion and access to lots of features.

 -   Less buggy because it won't be a lovable but ridiculous hack of a bash script wrapped around a bunch of command line tools.